Hell hath no fury like a woman scorned? Women are perceived as worse than men in the aftermath of workplace disputes.

-The research polled responses of 152 workers when looking at three conflict scenarios, and was conducted by Leah Sheppard and Karl Aquino, a professor at the Sauder School of Business.
-The paper was published in the journal Academy of Management Perspectives, stated the report.
+The research polled responses of 152 workers when looking at three conflict scenarios.
+The paper was published in the journal Academy of Management Perspectives.